Kusumkar-Deeepak/Kusumkar-Deeepak/README.md

 ## 🚀 About Me
 I am a passionate Programmer, from Latur, Maharashtra.
 I love working on web development.

-- 🔭 I’m currently working on a Result Management System
+- 🔭 I’m currently working on a MediConnect - A Doctor Appointment Booking System.
 - 🌱 I have completed front-end development with HTML, CSS, JavaScript, Bootstrap, and Tailwind and back-end development with Express.js, Node.js, and MongoDB.
 Now, I am learning React.js

 - 💬 Ask me about JavaScript, Node.js, and MongoDB